Your Essential Breastfeeding Tips and Positions

 • A rocking chair or glider can help make breastfeeding more comfortable for you, and the rocking or gliding motion might help soothe your little one.

-It’s a good idea to tell your healthcare provider while you’re still pregnant that you’d like to breastfeed your baby.
+It’s a good idea to tell your healthcare provider during pregnancy that you’d like to breastfeed your baby.
 That way, your provider can make sure you have the information and resources you need.
 If you’re putting together a birth plan, you can include your wishes about breastfeeding in that document and also remind your healthcare team about your plans when you're admitted to the hospital to give birth.

 If you're taking any medications, your healthcare provider should definitely know that you're planning to breastfeed.
 In some cases, your provider may recommend an alternative medication for the period while you breastfeed your little one.